 Course Objective: The aim of this course is to give the students essential knowledge pertaining to various aspects of Plant Pathology like Symptomatology, Defence mechanisms, Host Parasite interactions, Role of enzymes and toxins in pathogenesis.
-It also aims to study the Etiology, Epidemiology and Control of different plant diseases caused by Fungi and other micro-organisms.
+It also aims to study the Etiology, Epidemiology and Control of different plant diseases caused by Fungi and othermicro-organisms.

-Course Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Understand the interaction between plant and pathogen in relation to the overall environment CO2 Demonstrate an understanding of the principles of plant pathology and the application of these principles for the control of plant disease.
-CO3 Acquire physiology, photosynthesis, respiration, transpiration, translocation.
-Knowledge about cause of plant diseases and effect of microbial infections on plant CO4 Demonstrate skills in laboratory and field related to plant pathology.
+Course outcomes (CO): On successful completion of this course, the students will be able to:CO1Understand the interaction between plants and pathogen in relation to the overall EnvironmentCO2Demonstrate an understanding of the principles of plant pathology and the application of these principles for the control of plant disease.CO3Acquire physiology, photosynthesis, respiration, transpiration, translocation.
+Knowledge about cause of plant diseases and effect of microbial infections on plantCO4Demonstrate skills in laboratory and field related to plant pathology.